savonet/book/technology.md

 infinitely precise and it might be the case that there is a slight difference if 1 Hz between the two (maybe one it ticking at 44099.6 Hz and the other one at 44100.6 Hz in reality).
-Usually, this is not a problem, but on the long run it will become one: this 1 Hz difference means that one will be 2 seconds in advance compared to the other after a day.
-For a radio which is supposed to be running for months (say that you update it once a year), this will be an issue and the stream generator has to take care of that, typically by using buffers.
+Usually, this is not a problem, but on the long run it will become one: this 1 Hz difference means that, after a day, one will be 2 seconds in advance compared to the other.
+For a radio which is supposed to be running for months, this will be an issue and the stream generator has to take care of that, typically by using buffers.
 This is not a theoretical issue: first versions of Liquidsoap did not carefully handle this and we did experience quite a few problems related to it.

 Audio processing {#sec:audio-processing}
 ----------------